alkem-io/virtual-contributor-engine-guidance/README.md

     'BG': 'Bulgarian',
     'UA': "Ukranian"

-*note: there is an earlier (outdated) RESTful implementation available at https://github.com/alkem-io/guidance-engine/tree/http-api
+*note: there is an earlier (outdated) RESTful implementation available at https://github.com/alkem-io/virtual-contributor-engine-guidance/tree/http-api

 ### Docker
 The following command can be used to build the container from the Docker CLI (default architecture is amd64, so `--build-arg ARCHITECTURE=arm64` for amd64 builds):
-`docker build --build-arg ARCHITECTURE=arm64 --no-cache -t alkemio/guidance-engine:v0.4.0 .`
+`docker build --build-arg ARCHITECTURE=arm64 --no-cache -t alkemio/virtual-contributor-engine-guidance:v0.4.0 .`
-`docker build --no-cache -t alkemio/guidance-engine:v0.2.0 .`
+`docker build --no-cache -t alkemio/virtual-contributor-engine-guidance:v0.2.0 .`
 The Dockerfile has some self-explanatory configuration arguments.

 The following command can be used to start the container from the Docker CLI:
-`docker run --name guidance-engine -v /dev/shm:/dev/shm --env-file .env guidance-engine` where `.env` based on `.azure-template.env` Alternatively use `docker-compose up -d`.
+`docker run --name virtual-contributor-engine-guidance -v /dev/shm:/dev/shm --env-file .env virtual-contributor-engine-guidance` where `.env` based on `.azure-template.env` Alternatively use `docker-compose up -d`.